What is a Script on TrendSpider

 - Price closed above yesterday’s high

 All of: 30min Price.Close > 30min Yesterday’s Range.High 30min Price.Close > Daily Price.High (1 candle ago)

 Assume that you write the script,

 1h RSI(14) Crossed 80.The TrendSpider scripting engine would interpret that as “the last value of RSI(14) built on a 1-hour chart has just crossed the level of 80”.
 In this case, it refers to the “last value” implicitly, but what if you want to know if the RSI crossed the level 80 upwards or downwards?

 One way to do this is to add another condition to your script:

 All of: 1h RSI(14) (last) Crossed 80 1h RSI(14) (1 candle ago) Less than 80

 The “1 candle ago” is an offset and the example is just one case where you may need offsets to define a strategy.
-Of course, in this case, we have “crossed up” and “crossed down” operators that may save you some time!
+Remember that for practical purposes, in this particular case you actually could use “crossed up” and “crossed down” operators.

 Using Candle Patterns in Scripts